chiyodad/cbeams.github.io/_posts/2014-08-31-git-commit.md

 Take a look at the [full diff](https://github.com/bitcoin/bitcoin/commit/eb0b56b19017ab5c16c745e6da39c53126924ed6) and just think how much time the author is saving fellow and future committers by taking the time to provide this context here and now.
 If he didn't, it would probably be lost forever.

 In most cases, you can leave out details about how a change has been made.
-Code is generally self-explanatory in this regard.
+Code is generally self-explanatory in this regard (and if the code is so complex that it needs to be explained in prose, that's what source comments are for).
 Just focus on making clear the reasons you made the change in the first place: The way things worked before the change (and what was wrong with that), how they work now, and why you decided to solve it the way you did.

 The future maintainer that thanks you may be yourself!